Michael Grimm (musician): Personal life

 Grimm was born in Colorado on the Fort Carson base, moved to Slidell, Louisiana, but later raised in Waveland, Mississippi by his grandparents.

 During the AGT finals, he revealed that his girlfriend of nearly three years, Lucie Zolcerova, was the inspiration for his performance of "When a Man Loves a Woman".
 "She's been there for me," Grimm told DeGeneres during a taping of The Ellen DeGeneres Show which was aired on September 17, 2010.
 "Once you find that good woman you hang on to her."
 While interviewing him, DeGeneres called Lucie down from the audience, and Grimm got on one knee to propose.
 Her answer was a swift "Yes".

 Grimm, a Mississippi Southern Soul singer who won the $1 million AGT first prize in its 5th season, used some of his winnings to build his grandparents a new house.

 As of 2016, he resides in Henderson, Nevada.

-As of June 2023, Grimm was hospitalized due to a "mysterious illness" according to People Magazine 6/8/23 edition and confirmed by Billboard online on June 7, 2023.
-People Magazine quoted his wife: On Tuesday, the America’s Got Talent winner’s wife Lucie Zolcerva-Grimm appeared on his Instagram and revealed the singer-guitarist was “sedated” and on a ventilator in the ICU.
+In 2023, Grimm was hospitalized due to a mysterious illness, but he recovered and returned to performing.